kieranroneill/aether/README.md

 ### 1.1.
 Project structure

 The project structure is loosely based on the layout outlined in [golang-standards/project-layout](https://github.com/golang-standards/project-layout).
+The exceptions are:

+* The `web` is renamed to `app` to conform to the [Next.js 13+][nextjs] requirements.

 <sup>[Back to top ^][table-of-contents]</sup>